dosanity/image-generator/README.md

 As we can see, the Rosanblatt perceptron model is just a multilinear regression model.
 This classic perceptron model was improved by Minsky and Papert in 1969 to create foundation for the modern neural networks.
 Minksy and Papert introduced the activation function.
 The activation function is a mathematical function applied to the end of each "neuron" (or each individual perceptron model) that transforms the output to a quantitative value.
 This quantitative output is used as an input value for other layers in the neural network model.
 There are a wide variety of activation functions that can be used for many specific purposes; however, most neural networks will use one of the following activation functions:

-+ The **linear function** returns the sum of our weighted inputs without transformation.
++ The **Linear function** returns the sum of our weighted inputs without transformation.
-+ The **sigmoid function** is identified by a characteristic S curve.
++ The **Sigmoid function** is identified by a characteristic S curve.
 It transforms the output to a range between 0 and 1.
-+ The **tanh function** is also identified by a characteristic S curve; however, it transforms the output to a range between -1 and 1.
++ The **TanH function** is also identified by a characteristic S curve; however, it transforms the output to a range between -1 and 1.
 + The **Rectified Linear Unit (ReLU) function** returns a value from 0 to infinity, so any negative input through the activation function is 0.
 It is the most used activation function in neural networks due to its simplifying output, but it might not be appropriate for simpler models.
 + The **Leaky ReLU function** is a "leaky" alternative to the ReLU function, whereby negative input values will return very small negative values.